plehatron/contacts-app/README.md

 ## Database and search engine

 MySQL database, particularly version 8, is used because of its native fulltext support for InnoDB type tables.
-This was chosen over Elasticsearch server mainly to reduce the memory consumption on the VM server, and because the number of users is currently unknown, so a simpler solution and stack is enough for now.
+This was chosen over Elasticsearch server mainly to reduce the memory consumption on the production VM server, and because the number of users is currently unknown, so a simpler solution and stack is enough for now.

 ## Tests

 Backend is covered with functional tests since most of the backend logic is handled by the API Platform.
+JSON schema files are used to validation REST API responses where appropriate.

 Run the tests with command:
 ```bash